 Kuo, I-L., 2003.
 The Use of visitor management techniques to protect a fragile environment.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (pdf supplied by EThOS.)|